HyperionCSharp/DemoGameServer/README.md

 # DemoGameServer
-Built using Minhook and Graphical Rendering, and the DiscordSDK
+Built using Unreal Engine 4 processes along with Minhook, and the DiscordSDK COMING SOON!!